collapsed-stacks/startups/questions/5856/where-can-i-get-product-feedback-from-other-startup-founders.md

 - posted by: [colorant](https://stackexchange.com/users/6702482/colorant) on 2015-07-29
 - score: 3

-<p>If your product is not targeting to have the experienced startup founders and entrepreneurs as users, then <strong>get feedback from your potential users</strong>. </p>
+If your product is not targeting to have the experienced startup founders and entrepreneurs as users, then **get feedback from your potential users**.

-<p><strong>For feedback on how to build up your product and business</strong>, indeed, it would be helpful to look up for expertise advise from <strong>senior entrepreneurs</strong>.
-But </p>
+**For feedback on how to build up your product and business**, indeed, it would be helpful to look up for expertise advise from **senior entrepreneurs**.
+But

-<p><strong>For feedback about your product idea</strong> you should always talk to <strong>your user</strong> directly.
+**For feedback about your product idea** you should always talk to **your user** directly.
 Identify who your potential users are, think of where you can find them, go out of the building, find them and talk to them.
 Validate your idea with them.
 Ideally you have a problem you are trying to solve with your product for your users.
 Try to find out if your users actually have the problem you intend to solve.
 Try to find out if the solution you provide is what they want to have.
 Be user focused.
-If you prove your product idea valid by understanding your potential user, you would be way more clear on your direction then if you would have an expertise opinion from someone who might not even be a user of your product.     </p>
+If you prove your product idea valid by understanding your potential user, you would be way more clear on your direction then if you would have an expertise opinion from someone who might not even be a user of your product.

 ## Answer 5870